pablodecm/paper-inferno/paper/paper.md

 \begin{table}
   \caption{Expected uncertainty on the parameter of interest $s$
-    for each of the inference benchmarks considered using a cross-entropy trained neural network modelm INFERNO customised for each problem, the optimal classifier $t_B(\boldsymbol{x} | r = 0.0, \lambda = 3.0)$ from [@Eq:opt_clf] and the likelihood based results using the analytical probability density function from [@Eq:mixture_alt] at the parameter values used for training.
+    for each of the inference benchmarks considered using a cross-entropy trained neural network model, a INFERNO model customised for each problem, the optimal classifier $t_B(\boldsymbol{x} | r = 0.0, \lambda = 3.0)$ from Eq.~\ref{eq:opt_clf} and the likelihood based results using the analytical probability density function from Eq.~\ref{eq:mixture_alt}
+    at the parameter values used for training.
 The last two rows are would not be available in a likelihood-free setting.
 The results